shaovoon/forloopbenchmark/README.md

 ## Cygwin g++ 5.4 results.

-g++ also generate the similar code for all 4 for loops but it did not vectorize for loop
+g++ also generate the similar code for all 4 code but it did not vectorize the loops.

 ```
 # g++ ForLoopBenchmark.cpp -O2 -std=c++14